 Memorandum and Articles of Association

-The legal obligations of the company are governed by company law, (specifically that of the Companies Act 2006) and at the heart of any company lies the Memorandum and Articles of Association.
+Whilst the legal obligations of the company are governed by company law, at the heart of all companies lies the Memorandum and Articles of Association.

 The Memorandum will state the following: